 Parents will always be informed of the reasons for any decision on the year group a child should be admitted to.
 Parents do not have a right to appeal if they are offered a place but it is not in their preferred age group.

 6. Allocation of places

 6.1 Admission numbers

-At Nottingham Free School our published admission number (PAN) for entry into Year 7 is 120.
-Year 8, Year 9, Year 10, Year 11, Year 12 and Year 13 are the other points of entry.
+At NUAST our published admission number (PAN) for entry into Year 7 is 120 and is 150 in Year 12.

 6.2 Oversubscription criteria